Resources: Academic and Research

 Dr. Marcus L. Collins, Ed.D., Associate Dean and Director

 Summer Bridge is a six-week transition program that helps incoming first-year students adjust to Carolina by providing academic enrichment, community building, and co-curricular and experiential learning activities.
 The program is designed to ease participants’ personal and academic transition from high school to the University.
-Students enroll in two academic courses, which usually represent a combination of English composition and quantitative skills.
+Students enroll in academic courses, designed to strengthen both written and quantitative skills.
 They also participate in activities designed to supplement their summer experience by engaging in high-impact learning experiences often facilitated by units such as the UNC Learning and Writing Centers, University Career Services, and Student Life and Leadership.
 Additionally, cultural and recreational activities are significant components of the program, as students are introduced to the University and the array of opportunities and resources available.
 Any student who has been admitted to UNC–Chapel Hill and is a North Carolina resident is eligible to apply.

 Carolina Firsts